I can be found loving and losing at superjuicychicken.com/blog/.

 Who are you?

 My name is Queenie and I was born in Hong Kong, grew up in San Francisco, and graduated from Carnegie Mellon University in Pittsburgh.
 I am an illustrator and graphic designer who can’t stop thinking up characters who are more and more ridiculous like SuperJuicyChicken, The Fantastic Toast and his trusty sidekick, Pat O’Butter.
-I am also so very lucky to be a mother of two amazing children who I love to have adventures with everyday.
+I am also so very lucky to be a mother of three amazing children who I love to have adventures with everyday.
 I love to draw and making things as much as possible.
 I am a big fan of letterpress, pattern designs, Miffy, Hello Kitty, food, and bunnies.
 And also, I really like vacuums because I am a super clean freak.

 What inspires you?